Badgerati/Pode.Web/docs/Tutorials/Actions/Tiles.md

 # Tiles

-This page details the output actions available to Tiles.
+This page details the actions available to Tiles.

 ## Update

-To update the value or the colour of a tile on the page, you can use [`Update-PodeWebTile`](../../../Functions/Outputs/Update-PodeWebTile):
+To update the value or the colour of a tile on the page, you can use [`Update-PodeWebTile`](../../../Functions/Actions/Update-PodeWebTile):

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(